rodber/blog/_posts/2021/2021-06-25-adios-chevereto-free.md

 featuredImage: /photos/2021-chevereto-free.jpeg
 ---

 In 2016 I released [Chevereto-Free 1.0.0](https://github.com/Chevereto/Chevereto-Free/releases/tag/1.0.0) with the goal of building a new audience and to also discourage piracy of my stuff.
-I did this move because back then I really wanted to turn the entire project into a collaborative thing as I was getting too burned with the never ending "can you add X please?" or the "add this and you will make rich!" kind of feedback.
+I did this move because I wanted to turn the project into a collaborative initiative as I was getting burned with the never ending "can you add X please?" or the "add this and you will make rich!" feedback.

-I was expecting people to join development and that some users will upgrade to paid edition progressively.
-The idea was also to use this Open Source edition as marketing for my stuff as the general rule of thumb is that more users equals more money.
+I was expecting people to join development and that some users will upgrade to paid edition to make myself a decent income.
+The idea was to use this Open Source edition as marketing for my work by gifting ongoing releases based on the paid edition to the community.

 ## Users don't contribute

-Chevereto-Free right now is currently used in about 4K systems and it totals a historic 10K unique installations (per domain).
-Out of all these it converted less than 1%, meaning that I needed another order of magnitude in distribution to get a meaningful figure, so with something in the range of 100,000 installations I could do just 1,000 licenses?
-The numbers won't work for me, literally the user base needs to be huge to get a decent living out of it.
+Chevereto-Free right is currently used in ~4K systems and it totals ~10K installations (per domain).
+Out of these it converted less than 1%, meaning that I needed another order of magnitude in distribution to get a meaningful figure.
+The user base needs to be huge to get a decent living from this.

-But that's normal!
+But that's OK!
 I knew the 1% rule I don't live under a rock.
-Thing is that I was expecting some **collaboration** not just most people using it for free and walk away.
+Thing is that I was expecting **collaboration** not people using it for free and walk away.

-IMO something very annoying about Open Source users is the thought that they strongly tell themselves that by just using the software they already did their part.
+IMO something annoying about Open Source users is the thought that they tell themselves that by using the software they already did their part.
 You either contribute or not, using a software is not contributing to it.

 ## Sorry

-Without contribution and with that "low" user base for me it is impossible to keep considering doing Chevereto-Free and that's why I will terminate it by the end of this year.
+Without contribution and with that "low" user base for me it is impossible to keep considering doing Chevereto-Free and that's why I will stop maintaining it by the end of this year.
 I'm sorry but I can't afford the time neither I've the resources to allocate maintainers for it.

-If you are a software maintainer or know someone who may be interested in maintain Chevereto-Free please contact me asap.
+If you are a software maintainer or know someone who may be interested in maintain Chevereto-Free please contact me.

-I feel bad because I should have terminated this fork way earlier as working in this wasn't a good use of my time.
-But I also feel great that I took 4 years to really consider this and give it a try.
+I feel bad because I should have terminated this fork earlier as working in this wasn't a good use of my time.
+But I also feel great that I took 4 solid years to consider this and give it a try.
 I love when that shit happens, it teaches me to focus on my own experience.

 ## Bonus Track